Catholic Church sexual abuse cases by country: Sweden

 One child was sexually abused by a priest several years in the late 1950s.
 When the child raised the issue at the time, the priest was protected and the abuse was kept quiet by the church.
-The victim finally reported the abuse to the Stockholm diocese in December 2005.
-The victim demanded a public apology from the church.
+The victim reported the abuse to the Stockholm diocese again in December 2005, demanding a public apology from the church.
 In June 2007 Sweden's Catholic church made a public apology in two newspapers.

 Vatican

 Holy See

 On 23 June 2018, a Holy See tribunal convicted former diplomat Carlo Capella for possessing child pornography while in the Holy See's U.S. nunciature and handed him a five-year prison sentence.

 On 9 December 2019, lawyers brought a sexual abuse lawsuit against the Holy See, regarding an alleged cover up of abuse committed by former Cardinal Theodore McCarrick.

 On 19 November 2020, four people who accused McCarrick of sexually abusing them filed a lawsuit against the Holy See in federal court in Newark, New Jersey, saying it had failed in its oversight of McCarrick over whom it exercised complete control as his employer.
-The Holy See says priests are not its employees and that its status as a foreign sovereign is a defense from such a suit.
+The Holy See says priests are not its employees and that its status as a foreign sovereign is a defence from such a suit.